-The WOTUS impacts shown above in Table 3-12 are predictably higher for the western bypasses that extend through the north fields (WA3, WB3, and WB4) than for the western bypasses that connect to U.S. 40 near 800 North and then continue to S.R.
+The potential WOTUS impacts shown above in Table 3-12 are predictably higher for the western bypasses that extend through the north fields (WA3, WB3, and WB4) than for the western bypasses that connect to U.S. 40 near 800 North and then continue to S.R.
 32 on the existing U.S. 40 alignment (WA1, WB1, and WB2).
-Western bypass WA3 would have the greatest impacts because of the larger footprint necessary for grade-separated interchanges.
-WA3 was eliminated in Level 2 screening because it would perform similarly to the other alternatives but would have greater impacts to WOTUS.
+Western bypass WA3 would have the greatest potential impacts because of the larger footprint necessary for grade-separated interchanges.
+WA3 was eliminated in Level 2 screening because it would perform similarly to the other alternatives but would have greater impacts to potential WOTUS.
+UDOT will conduct additional design refinements to minimize harm and will evaluate WOTUS impacts in greater detail in the Draft EIS.